On this page you’ll find answers to questions you may have about working with me. If you need further information

 How long will it take?

 Turnaround depends on the size of the project and my current workload.
-The client and I agree a deadline, and I always meet that deadline.
+A book edit takes several weeks.
+Where possible, I try to return projects sooner than the deadline.

 How much will it cost?

 So that clients know where they are with costs, I always quote a flat fee for a project.

 How does the project process work?